benlansdell/ethome/docs/how-to.md

 ### 3b Generic features

-You can generate more generic features using the following functions:
+You can generate more generic features using the following inbuilt feature creation options:

 * `centroid` the centroid of each animal's body parts
 * `centroid_velocity` the velocity of the centroids